Water Reservoirs Tanks & Towers

 Water stored in reservoirs is also gives us the ability to respond to emergencies such fires, power blackouts, and pump station failures.

-Our reservoirs serve to satisfy the peak hourly water demands in our communities
+Our reservoirs serve to satisfy the peak hourly water demands in our community

 Rosemont Tower – West Linn